Home » Maple Syrup Video Library

-Extension Iron County Agriculture Educator Darrin Kimbler created this series of informational videos designed for the beginner maple syrup maker.
-The series cover all steps from identifying maple trees to bottling your syrup
+Former Extension Iron County Agriculture Educator Darrin Kimbler created a 4-part series of informational videos designed for the beginner maple syrup maker.
+The series cover all steps from identifying maple trees to bottling your syrup.

 For all other information regarding developing maple syrup production and culture in and around Iron County, Wisconsin, be sure to visit our Tapping Into Our Maple Syrup Identity page.